utkarshsingh-8/utkarshsingh-8/README.md

 ### Hi there , I`m Utkarsh Singh 👋

-- 🔭 I’m currently pursuing B.Tech  ...
+- 🔭 I’m currently pursuing ...
+B.Tech in IT
 - 🌱 I’m currently learning ...Blockchain

 ### About Me